bank-vaults/bank-vaults/README.md

 kubectl apply -f operator/deploy/operator.yaml
 ```

-This will createa a Kubernetes [CustomResourceDefinition](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/) called `Vault`.
+This will create a Kubernetes [CustomResourceDefinition](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/) called `Vault`.

 A documented example of this CRD can be found in [deploy/cr.yaml](deploy/cr.yaml).